selectiveintellect/vic/syntax.md

 VIC&trade; syntax is very much like Unix shell scripting with many similarities and some notable differences.

-A general VIC&trade; code file will have the following:
+A general VIC&trade; code file will have the following types of _statements_:

 - [**PIC Header**](#picheader): This is a statement defining which PIC MCU the code is targeting by default.
 This enables the `vic` compiler to generate the correct target